Puerto Rico creditors holding their own restructuring talks - sources

-SAN JUAN/NEW YORK, Jan 12 (Reuters) - Puerto Rico’s creditors are not waiting for the island to make the first move in the next round of debt restructuring talks, discussing among themselves possible alternatives to a broad exchange offer being pushed by the U.S. commonwealth, several sources said this week.
+SAN JUAN/NEW YORK (Reuters) - Puerto Rico’s creditors are not waiting for the island to make the first move in the next round of debt restructuring talks, discussing among themselves possible alternatives to a broad exchange offer being pushed by the U.S. commonwealth, several sources said this week.

 Facing $70 billion in debt and a 45 percent poverty rate, Puerto Rico is trying to solve an economic crisis before it hits substantial debt payments in May and July.